-Hoi An has been well-known for being the best destination for vegan travellers in Vietnam for really quite a long time.
-It’s not just the incredible vegan food that draws people to the central Vietnam town but also the beautiful architecture, bike riding, the slow relaxed feel of the place and being just a couple of kilometres from the beach is an added bonus restaurant.
+Hoi An has been well-known for being the best destination for vegan travelers in Vietnam for really quite a long time.
+It’s not just the incredible vegan food that draws people to the central Vietnam town but also the beautiful architecture, bike riding, the slowly relaxed feel of the place, and being just a couple of kilometers from the beach is an added bonus restaurant.

-So, onewards!
+So, onwards!
 Here are three + one bonus vegan restaurants in Hoi An that you must try out if you are heading to this lovely town.

 In town: Vegan Zone

 Vegan Zone is a new addition to the vegan scene in Hoi An.
 Only a year old, it is owned by a friend of mine.
 Her name is Chi and we have known her for over 14 years.
 We’ve always been in awe of her incredible get-things-done attitude.
 Chi helped us with our CPG Trip to Vietnam in 2018 and she started a vegan lifestyle not long afterward.
 Not only that, within 5 months she had opened her own vegan restaurant just outside the old town of Hoi An!
 Now, that is being action-oriented if ever we witnessed.

 When I asked her why she started her restaurant she said ‘After I finished helping run the CPG Trip to Vietnam, while I liked the food on the trip, I just thought I could do better.
 I wanted to create a larger menu, have a proper restaurant rather than a hold-in-the-wall.’

 Chi is also passionate about reducing her use of plastic in her restaurant.
 No single-use plastic is available and the décor is very natural and tastefully done.

 We love the lemongrass tofu, the noodle soup, and the cinnamon tea.
 Recommended